-If you are an astronomer, astrophotographer, or even amateur tourist, you have some dreams about some long-haul trips for sure.
+If you are an astronomer, astrophotographer, or even amateur tourist, you have some dreams about long-haul trips for sure.
 Quite often these trips are such long-range plans, because of our financial situation or spare time available in a foreseeable future.
-In astronomy or astrophotography, these plans are mostly determined by rare celestial events, which often are confined to the specified areas either.
+In astronomy or astrophotography, these plans are mostly determined by rare celestial events, which often are confined to specified areas either.
 The exceptions are typical stargazing trips, aimed at repeatable phenomena, which can be observed at the same or similar time of the year.
-Nevertheless from the purpose of our long-pondered journey, we are trying to do our best in the assessment of the weather conditions at the time, when we willing to spend in our destination area.
-This article is going to bring you the best way to do these weather assessments, which should help you a lot in picking up the best time of your Astro-journey.
-All the stuff is web-based since the internet is our right-hand in any journey preparation.
-Below you can find the most convenient and well-explained ways to check the weather in your destination area with relation to long-range journey plans.
+Nevertheless, for the purpose of our long-pondered journey, we are trying to do our best in the assessment of the weather conditions at the time, when we are willing to spend in our destination area.
+This article is going to bring you the best way to do these weather assessments, which should help you a lot in picking up the best time for your Astro-journey.
+All the stuff is web-based since the internet is our right hand in any journey preparation.
+Below you can find the most convenient and well-explained ways to check the weather in your destination area in relation to long-range journey plans.

 Frankly speaking, for astronomers nothing is more important than cloud coverage at the potential observation area.
 Previously I showed you how to deal with the short-term weather forecast, up to 1 week ahead.
 The long-term weather forecast is something different.
 It’s difficult to predict the weather for the forthcoming months.
 Important here is knowledge of the climate of our destination area.
 This information we can find in any guides or specialist books, but I believe the best way to check it nowadays is the Internet.
 I will focus mostly on archival and average weather & climate data.